LukeZGD/Legacy-iOS-Kit/README.md

 - Save SHSH blobs from Cydia servers for 32-bit devices
 - Enter pwned iBSS/kDFU mode for supported 32-bit devices
 - Save onboard SHSH blobs for jailbroken 64-bit devices (deverser)
+    - This also saves onboard Cryptex APTicket and seed for iOS 16+ (x8A4)
 - Install [TrollStore](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/TrollStore) using SSH Ramdisk for supported 64-bit devices on iOS 14/15
 - Clear NVRAM for 32-bit devices
 - Device activation using ideviceactivation (especially useful for iOS 4 and lower)